 —Kitty just might have a thing for her boss.

 Once upon a time, a secretary was pretty much standard equipment for fictional private eyes, as much a part of the package as a trenchcoat, a gun, and an office bottle.
 Any dick worth his salt had one, loyal and true, to filter out undesirable clients, type letters, make appointments or simply to raise an eyebrow at the long-legged piece of trouble that just came waltzing in.

 Sam Spade had Effie Perrine, Mike Hammer had his beloved Velda, Perry Mason had Della and even TV’s Joe Mannix had Peggy.
 But these days, secretaries are few and far between; an almost forgotten trope of the P.I. genre

 Fortunately, journalist and author Linda L. Richards remembers, and has done something about it.
 In 2008, she took a break from her popular Madeline Carter series about a crime-solving stockbroker to give us Death Was the Other Woman, which introduced plucky, wise-cracking KITTY PANGBORN, long-suffering gal Friday to DEX THEROUX, a hard-drinking, hard-boiled, hard-luck shamus, who plies his trade in Depression-era Los Angeles.

-The author is a journalist and award-winning author, and the founding editor of January Magazine, the online literary review site.
-She's recently started a new mystery series featuring gossip columnist Nicole Charles for Orca Books' Rapid Reads series.
+Linda Richards is a journalist and award-winning author, and the founding editor of January Magazine, the online literary review site.

 Respectfully submitted by Kevin Burton Smith.